When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 3. Magnet

-Stand with your feet in the middle of the deck, slightly angled to one side.
-Take a high jump while looking down at the deck.
-Pull the handlebars while you’re in the air so the scooter’s deck meets your feet like a magnet being pulled up toward you.
+Stand with your feet in the middle of the deck, slightly angled.
+Jump high while looking down at the board.
+While in the air, pull the handlebars up so the deck meets your feet.

 Difficulty: 2/5